Where are they now? The last 10 Man Utd academy grads SAF gave debuts

 His dad had placed a £100 bet on his son appearing for Manchester United when Tunnicliffe Jr was just nine, and we can’t help but think the odds of 100-1 were a little bit tight from the bookies in question.

-But it was one of only two appearances Tunnicliffe made for the senior squad before dropping down to the Championship with permanent spells at Fulham, Millwall and currently Luton Town.
+But it was one of only two appearances Tunnicliffe made for the senior squad before dropping down to the Championship with permanent spells at Fulham, Millwall and Luton Town.
+Since 2021, he’s been playing for Portsmouth in League One.

 Wootton made the contentious switch from Liverpool’s academy to Manchester United’s as a teenager, making his first-team debut in that 2-1 League Cup victory over Newcastle.